droonga/droonga.org/reference/1.0.4/commands/system/index.md

 `nodes`
 : A hash including information of nodes in the cluster.
   Keys of the hash are identifiers of nodes defined in the `catalog.json`, with the format: `hostname:port/tag`.
-  Each value indicates status information of corresponding node, and have following information:
+  Each value indicates system information of corresponding node, and have following information:

   `live`
   : A boolean value indicating vital state of the node.